muratk5n/thirdwave/en/mbl/2024/week49.md

 TR likely gave the green light, as Sunni jihadis (read: anti-Shite, meaning anti-Iran and of course anti-Russia) are on their camp.
-But since Asia Minor is America's bitch US likely gave the original order.
-The directive even possibly originated from Trump towards a TR gov eager to curry favor with him for the next administration.
-New US admin would want quick resolution in Ukraine, chaos in Syria could be a bargaining chip for that?
-But the US-jihadi connection is well known and goes back years.
+But since Asia Minor is America's bitch US likely gave the original order...
+The US-jihadi connection is well known and goes back years.

 ---